 So what causes menopausal acne?

-Adult acne is on the rise, affecting 40% of women.
-About 26% of pre-menopausal women are affected, and about 15% of women aged 50 and over.
+Adult acne is on the rise and is estimated to affect 40% of women.
+About 26% of premenopausal women are affected, and about 15% of women aged 50 and over.

 The root cause is the same at any age: acne is hormonal.
-It is a reflection on the skin of what is happening inside the body.
+It reflects on the skin what is happening inside the body.

-At menopause, the ovaries begin to produce fewer hormones, such as estrogen, and eventually stop producing them altogether.
-Estrogen plays many regulatory roles in the body, and this dramatic drop disrupts hormonal balance, often leading to acne.
+At menopause, the ovaries begin producing fewer hormones, such as estrogen, and eventually stop producing them altogether.
+Estrogen plays many regulatory roles in the body, and this dramatic decline disrupts hormonal balance, often leading to acne.

 While the cause is hormonal, acne is a multifactorial skin condition.
 Other factors are also at play.
 Poor diet, stress, and lack of sleep all contribute to skin problems like acne, and all are common symptoms of menopause.